 Dr. Lawrence Howard was appointed Chairman of the Board in 2007 and has been a director of the Company since November 2006.
 Dr. Howard has been, since March 1997, a general partner of Hudson Ventures, L.P. (formerly known as Hudson Partners, L.P.), a limited partnership that is the general partner of Hudson Venture Partners, L.P. ("HVP"), a limited partnership that is qualified as a small business investment company.
 Since March 1997, Dr. Howard has also been a managing member of Hudson Management Associates LLC, a limited liability company that provides management services to HVP.
 Since November 2000, Dr. Howard has been a General Partner of Hudson Venture Partners II, and a limited partner of Hudson Venture II, L.P.
+In September of 2016, Dr. Howard became a member of of the Board of Directors of Biocancell Ltd., an Israeli Company with a drug for the treatment of non-invasive bladder cancer, for which Biocancell is seeking FDA approval.
+In early 2017 Dr. Howard became chairman of the Board of Biocancell.
 We believe Dr. Howard's qualifications to serve on our Board of Directors include his financial expertise and his understanding of our products and market.